cxia82/outlook-flagged-emails-widget/README.md

 # NotificationWidget

-A simple Windows desktop notification widget that appears at the top-right corner of the screen.
+A simple Windows desktop notification widget that lists flagged emails in outlook.

 ## Files